 No. Level Control Point Compliance Criteria Result Comment 12.6 Minor Compliance of working conditions (1) The working hours, holidays and break times comply with the laws.
 (2) The wage is not below the minimum wage that is set by the government.
 When there is no minimum wage set by the government, the wage is not below the amount presented in Control Point 12.5.
 (3) Extra pay for work at night, overtime, and work on holidays follows the laws.
 (4) The workers receive their wages within the timeframe presented in Control Point 12.5.
 (5) There is no unreasonable or excessive deduction from the wage.
 Deduction if any should be based on formalities prescribed by law.
-12.7 Minor Workers' housing When the farm provides housing to the workers due to a necessity for labor management, the housing is safe and is equipped with a healthy living environment.
+12.7 Minor Workers' housing When the farm provides housing to the workers due to a necessity for labour management, the housing is safe and is equipped with a healthy living environment.
 12.8 Recom.
-Itamiiv oneration When the farm is operated only by family members who live together, there is a documented agreement negotiated through family discussions regarding the working environment on which all the family members agree.
-12.9 Setting up a working environment (1) The farm is aware of the physiological needs of the workers and sets up a suitable working environment.(2) The farm is aware of physical burdens and sets up measures to relieve such burdens at the site, storage, and produce handling facilities.
+Agreement for family operation When the farm is operated only by family members who live together, there is a documented agreement negotiated through family discussions regarding the working environment on which all the family members agree.
+12.9 9001 Setting up a working environment (1) The farm is aware of the physiological needs of the workers and sets up a suitable working environment.(2) The farm is aware of physical burdens and sets up measures to relieve such burdens at the site, storage, and produce handling facilities.

 No. Level Control Point Compliance Criteria Result Comment 13.
-Hy 3.
-Hygiene management of workers and visitors 13.1 ~ Countermeasures against the health issues of workers and visitors , , , , , , , , , , , , , , , , , , , , 13.2 \sim Rules for the workers and visitors There are documented rules on hygiene management to minimize the food safety risks on the following points.
+H 3.
+Hygiene management of workers and visitors 13.1 Major Countermeasures against the health issues of workers and visitors (1) There is a procedure to check the health condition, including the one affects food safety, of workers and visitors and such is implemented.
+The procedure stipulates that disease or its symptom shall be promptly reported to farm manager in line with the legal restrictions of a nation or region.
+(2) The farm manager, following the above (1), prohibits the persons who are suffering from or understood or suspected to be carriers of the disease which might be contagious by agricultural produce prohibits entering into or work at the area of producing, harvesting, and food handling facilities.
+13.2 Major Rules for the workers and visitors There are documented rules on hygiene management to minimize the food safety risks on the following points.
 The rules have been communicated to the workers engaged in producing, harvesting and produce handling and to the visitors.
 (1) Providing, fitting and cleaning of work clothes, caps, masks, shoes, gloves, and personal belongings (2) Hand washing procedure (including hand washing training and frequency), disinfection, and nails (3) Smoking, eating, coughing, sneezing, and spitting (4) Use of the toilet (5) Touching of agricultural produce (6) Personal effects such as jewellery, watches or other items shall not be worn or brought into product harvesting and handling areas.